MainMayowa/Web-Application-Security-Testing-Methodology/README.md

 Typical tools:

-Nuclei
+* Nuclei
-OWASP ZAP
+* OWASP ZAP
-Burp Scanner
+* Burp Scanner
-Dependency scanners
+* Dependency scanners

 ## Key Principle
-Understanding how an application is designed to function is often more valuable than simply running automated tools.
+Understanding how an application is designed to function internally is often more valuable than simply running automated tools.
 Many impactful vulnerabilities arise from broken assumptions in system design rather than individual technical flaws.

+## Core Testing Philosophy
+Security testing is most effective when the tester understands how the application is intended to function.
+Rather than immediately searching for vulnerabilities, the objective is first to identify trust boundaries, data flows, and assumptions made by the system.
+Vulnerabilities often arise when these assumptions can be broken.